 Many visitors choose to stay 20 minutes away in Jasper.
 The town is a great budget option, especially if you wish to avoid more expensive mountains like Lake Louise.
 Read more: Amazing Things to do in Jasper, Alberta

-- Fairmont Jasper Park Lodge – The premier place to stay in Jasper, this five star resort has a beautiful wilderness setting with five star amenities, dining, in the heart of the UNESCO World Heritage Site where elk and deer roam the grounds.
+- Fairmont Jasper Park Lodge – The premier place to stay in Jasper, this five-star resort has a beautiful wilderness setting with five-star amenities, and dining, in the heart of the UNESCO World Heritage Site where elk and deer roam the grounds.
 TripAdvisor / Booking

-- Jasper Inn and Suites – A more affordable option in the town of Jasper, this hotel as a bar, lounge and laundry on site.
+- Jasper Inn and Suites – A more affordable option in the town of Jasper, this hotel has a bar, lounge, and laundry on site.
 See more reviews on TripAdvisor / Booking

-- Mount Robson Inn and Suites – Mount Robson Inn offers free parking, outdoor pool and hot tub.
+- Mount Robson Inn and Suites – Mount Robson Inn offers free parking, an outdoor pool, and a hot tub.
 TripAdvisor / Booking

 - See more hotels in Jasper on TripAdvisor.
 Get a Marmot ski and snowboard package with your stay at Sawridge Inn.